 2. Criteria for selecting anycast membership

 Anycast routing is required to transfer an anycast packet to an appropriate anycast node, but the meaning of appropriate needs to differ among applications.
-For example, if an application requires a faster response, the propagation delay between the source node and anycast node is extremely important, i.e., the nearest node for anycast membership should be chosen.
 The criteria for anycast routing strongly affects anycast communication capabilities.